puppetlabs/puppet-docs/source/pe/2.0/welcome_whats_new.markdown

 Puppet Enterprise 2.0.1
 ----

+This is a maintenance release in the Puppet Enterprise 2.0 series.

 ### Fixed Breakage on Enterprise Linux 6.1 and 6.2

 PE 2.0 would often fail during installation on enterprise Linux 6.1 and 6.2 systems (RHEL, CentOS, Oracle Linux, and Scientific Linux).
 This was due to memory corruption issues with our version of Apache and OpenSSL.
 The problem has been fixed, and EL > 6.0 systems can now be used as puppet masters and console servers.